-With tomorrow's FOMC meeting approaching, investors should watch closely to see if the U.S. dollar will continue to weaken.
+With tomorrow’s U.S. FOMC meeting approaching, will the U.S. dollar continue to weaken?
+Caution is advised.

 28.01.2025